Wendy’s Chili Recipe

 How does Wendy’s make their chili?

-Wendy’s makes their chili in a big pot with leftover hamburger patties and chili ingredients.
-All you need is a skillet to brown some ground beef and a big pot to cook the chili.
+Wendy’s makes chili in a big pot with leftover hamburger patties and chili ingredients.
+You only need a skillet to brown some ground beef and a big pot to cook the chili.
 Here are the easy steps:

 1. In a skillet, brown the ground beef over medium-high heat.